iamspd2/online-quiz-app/README.md

 # Online Quiz App
-An online quiz application where students can register themselves and test themselves on different programming quizzes.
+A full fledged online quiz application where students register themselves and test themselves on different programming quizzes.

 # Setup
 We use JSP, MySQL, XML